Education in Bangladesh: National curriculum

 In class 9–10 and 11–12, each has its own pre-selected set of subjects with one optional subject which can be changed.
-For instance, a student studying in Science group can't replace Chemistry, Bangla or Religion for Accounting or History.
-But he can replace Higher Math or Biology for Arts & Crafts.
-In other words, a student of this curriculum have to study a pre-set group of subjects with having only one choice of replacing an elective subject to another elective subject.
-Science is the most sought after stream of education in urban areas.
+For instance, a student studying in science group can't replace chemistry, Bangla or religion for accounting or history.
+In other words, a student of this curriculum has to study a pre-set group of subjects with having only one choice of replacing an elective subject to another elective subject.
+Science is the most sought-after stream of education in urban areas.

-A standardized exam is held in class 8 called Junior School Certificate examination, schools often restrict students getting less than their set Grade Point Average (GPA) from pursuing Science stream of education.
+A standardized exam is held in class 8 called Junior School Certificate (JSC) examination; schools often restrict students getting less than their set grade point average (GPA) from pursuing the science stream of education.

-100% of the mark obtained in certificates of PEC (class 5), JSC (class 8), SSC (class 10), and HSC (class 12) examinations is obtained from standardized written tests, Multiple choice questions, Practical part, and viva-voice involved with practical part.
+100% of the mark obtained in certificates of PSC (class 5), JSC (class 8), SSC (class 10), and HSC (class 12) examinations is obtained from standardized written tests, multiple choice questions, practical part, and viva-voice involved with practical part.
 Classroom performance, homework and assignments play no part in a student's certificate.
-Standardized written tests (Creative part) and Multiple Choice Questions (MCQ) are taken in a single sitting without breaks.
-A student is given a blank answer script separate from the question paper to answer creative part, and a separate Optical Mark Reader (OMR) sheet to mark answers to Multiple Choice Questions.
-Time allocation for MCQ and CQ parts are separate and strictly enforced, OMR sheet is taken away after the allocated time, and CQ question is provided.
-Practical Part is taken in another sitting on a separate day, viva-voice is taken during practical exam simultaneously.
+Standardized written tests (Creative part) and multiple-choice questions (MCQ) are taken in a single sitting without breaks.
+A student is given a blank answer script separate from the question paper to answer the creative part, and a separate Optical Mark Reader (OMR) sheet to mark answers to Multiple Choice Questions.
+Time allocation for MCQ and CQ (Creative Questions) parts are separate and strictly enforced, OMR sheet is taken away after the allocated time, and CQ question is provided.
+Practical part is taken in another sitting on a separate day, viva-voice is taken during practical exam simultaneously.

-Concerning lesser than expected outcome of this curriculum, the ministry of education along with NCTB is about to implement a completely reformed curriculum starting from 2023 and completely implemented in 2027.
-The new curriculum is approved by Ministry of Education and currently undergoing piloting in selected schools in 2022.